blumoonqq/Recipes/README.md

 # Recipes
-This is the recipe project in the odin project
+This is the recipe project in Odin